What is a chargeback? Costs, causes, and prevention

 Can I get my chargeback fees back if I win the dispute?

-In most cases, yes.
+Yes, in most cases.
 If the bank rules in your favor, you typically receive back the disputed transaction amount and any fees charged during the dispute process.

 What's considered a high chargeback rate?